Facts about organ donation

 Fact: People of all ages and medical histories should consider themselves potential donors.
 Your medical condition at the time of death will determine what organs and tissue can be donated.

-Fact: Organs and tissues that can be donated include: heart, kidneys, lungs, pancreas, liver, intestines, corneas, skin, tendons, bone, and heart valves.
+Fact: Organs and tissue that can be donated include: heart, kidneys, lungs, pancreas, liver, intestines, corneas, skin, tendons, bone, nerve and heart valves.

-Fact: Even if you have indicated your wishes on your drivers’ license, state donor registry or a donor card, share your decision with your family so they know your wishes.
+Fact: Even if you have indicated your wishes on your driver’s license, state donor registry or the National Donate Life Registry, share your decision with your family so they know your wishes.

 Fact: Organ donation is consistent with the beliefs of most major religions.
 Learn more >